LongSpec: Long-Context Lossless Speculative Decoding with Efficient Drafting and Verification: Methodology

 To satisfy these constraints, we propose the Anchor-Offset Indices strategy.
 Specifically, we reserve the first four positions $[0,1,2,3]$ as \textit{attention sink} tokens\footnote{According to \cite{xiao2024efficient}, LLM exhibits an \textit{attention sink} phenomenon when dealing with long texts, which means the attention weights primarily concentrate on the first four tokens and the recent tokens.}, then assign all subsequent tokens to large consecutive indices starting at a random offset (\emph{e.g.}, $[0,1,2,3,8192,8193,8194,\dots]$).
 By exploiting the \textit{attention sink} phenomenon, we believe that utilizing Anchor-Offset Indices can naturally lead the target model to exhibit in-distribution behavior.
 The anchor indices and random offset ensure that every position index can be sufficiently trained, addressing the limitation of the vanilla one that repeatedly trains only smaller indices.
 In our experiments, adopting these indices in the target model only increases the loss by approximately 0.001, indicating that the target model is indeed well-suited to such changes.
-We further present a theoretical upper bound for the learning error of the draft model in Section~\ref{subsec: theoretical analysis}, which accounts for a position distribution shift term.
-Notably, the expression of this term suggests that our method incurs fewer errors compared to the vanilla position indices.
+Pseudo code can be found in Appendix~\ref{appendix:pseudo-code}.

 \textbf{Flash Noisy Training.} During training, our draft model leverages the KV cache from a large model, while this KV cache is not always visible during inference.
 This is because the large model only updates its KV cache upon verification completion.
 Concretely, for the $t$-th cross-attention query \(Q_t\) in the draft model, we can only guarantee access to the corresponding key-value states \(K_{<t'}\), \(V_{<t'}\) satisfying $ 1\le|t' - t|<\gamma$, where \(\gamma\) is the number of speculative steps.